 This section describes some of the different roles that your Zyxel Device can take up within a network.
-Not all roles are supported by all models (see Section 1.2 on page 14).
+Not all roles are supported by all models (see Section 1.2 on page 13).
 The Zyxel Device can serve as a:

-- Access Point (AP) This is used to allow WiFi clients to connect to the Internet. - Radio Frequency (RF) monitor An RF monitor searches for rogue APs to help eliminate network threats if it supports monitor mode and rogue APs detection/containment.
-An RF monitor cannot simultaneously act as an AP. - Root AP A root AP connects to the gateway or switch through a wired Ethernet connection and has wireless repeaters connected to it to extend its range. - Wireless repeater A wireless repeater wirelessly connects to a root AP and extends the network's wireless range.
+- Access Point (AP) This is used to allow WiFi clients to connect to the Internet. - Radio Frequency (RF) monitor If your Zyxel Device supports rogue APs detection, it can serve as an RF monitor and searches for rogue APs to help eliminate network threats.
+An RF monitor can simultaneously act as an AP. - Root AP A root AP connects to the gateway or switch through a wired Ethernet connection and has wireless repeaters connected to it to extend its range. - Wireless repeater A wireless repeater wirelessly connects to a root AP and extends the network's wireless range.
 A wireless repeater can also be a wireless bridge that connects to a root AP and extends the network to wired client devices.

 If a client (D) tries to set up his own AP (R) with weak security settings, the network becomes exposed to threats.
-The RF monitor (M) scans the area to detect all APs, which can help the network administrator discover these rogue APs and remove them or use the AC (Zyxel's AP controller) to quarantine them.
+The RF monitor (M) scans the area to detect all APs, which can help the network administrator discover these rogue APs and remove them.